TheFlamingBlaster/FDK/README.md

 4. [How to Contribute](#how-to-contribute)

 ## Setup
-Install the FDK module into ReplicatedStorage.
+Install the FDK module in ReplicatedStorage.
 The easiest way to do this is to the use FDK installer plugin, which can be found at:

 Roblox Plugin: https://www.roblox.com/library/3410089003/FDK-Installer